 Health insurance is available to eligible employees and their eligible dependents.
-Two types of plans are available; Traditional PPO and HDHP (high deductible health plan).
+There are two types of plans available: Traditional PPO and HDHP (high deductible health plan).
 Information regarding the health insurance plans is available in the Benefits Portal on the Perry Township Schools website.